grittygrady/chris-grady-blog/README.md

 - Integrate a system that allows for content to be shared across multiple platforms simultaneously, perhaps ITTT (If That Then This, an automation platform) will work, although I've never tried it with LinkedIn.

 - The Sanity.io platform currently generates a slug based upon the title of the blog post.
-This should really be a UUID, as I don't knw how Sanity will handle multiple identical slugs - Note to self - _Try duplicate titles._
+This should really be a UUID, as I don't know how Sanity will handle multiple identical slugs - Note to self - _Try duplicate titles._